| Materials Management Division

 The Materials Management Division (MMD) operates a program for Targeted Group and Economically Disadvantaged small businesses.
 The program has been in effect since July 1, 1990.

 Businesses eligible to participate in this program must first of all be Minnesota-based small businesses.
 MMD sets variable size standards by industry in order to determine what is a small business.
 In setting the size standards, nationally published data on businesses in each industry is analyzed to determine the size of businesses that dominate that particular market.
-Using this approach, MMD has set a size limit that for some industries is $1 million in annual gross revenue, for other industries the limit may be as high as $20 million or more in annual gross revenue.
+Using this approach, MMD has set a size limit that for some industries is $1 million in annual gross revenues or sales, for other industries the limit may be as high as $20 million or more in annual gross revenues or sales.

 The commissioner of Administration periodically designates businesses that are majority-owned and operated by women, persons with a substantial physical disability, or specific minorities as targeted group businesses within purchasing categories as determined by the commissioner.